muratcansarkalkan/SaveYourJobs/README.md

 So far: Added LinkedIn Search, LinkedIn Specific Posting and Indeed Specific Posting parsing options.

 Update 26.03.2022: LinkedIn Search now gives links

+Update 27.03.2022: linkedinsearchengine.py added.
+This script helps you search jobs in LinkedIn.
+For now there are only 3 parameters (Query, Location, Job Type) but more will be added.